-Alternatively referred to as a virtual community or profile site, a social network is a website on the Internet that brings people together in a central location to talk, share ideas and interests, or make new friends.
+Alternatively referred to as a virtual community or profile site, a social network is a website that brings people together to talk, share ideas and interests, or make new friends.
 This type of collaboration and sharing of data is often referred to as social media.
 Unlike traditional media that is often created by no more than 10 people, social media sites contain content that has been created by hundreds or even millions of different people.
 Below is a small list of some of the biggest social networks used today.

 - Bebo ( http://www.bebo.com/ ) - A popular social networking site where users can share photo's, stories, their journal, and more with friends and family privately or publicly on the Internet.

 - Classmates ( http://www.classmates.com/ ) - One of the largest and most used websites that brings together and allows people who graduated from high school and allows you to keep in touch with them and any future reunions.

-- Facebook ( http://www.facebook.com/ ) - One of the most popular social networking websites on the Internet.
+- Facebook ( http://www.facebook.com/ ) - The most popular social networking websites on the Internet.
 Facebook is a popular destination for users to setup their own personal web pages, connect with friends, share pictures, share movies, talk about what you're doing, etc.